-Expected Amount Available Year 1 ar 1 Expected Program Source of Funds Uses of Funds Annual Allocation: (\$) Program Income: (\$) Prior Year Resources: (\$) Total: (\$) Amount Available Remainder of ConPlan (\$) Narrative Description CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services 6,822,334 556,897 0 7,379,231 6,356,899 Expected amount available for the remainder of consolidated plan assumes a small decrease in funding for the remaining year.
+Expe cted Amour nt Available Ye ar 1 Expected Program Source of Funds Us. of Fund A ual cation (\$) Program come: \$) Prior Year Resources: (\$) Total: (\$) Amount Available Remainder of ConPlan (\$) Narrative Description CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services 6 2,334 ,897 0 7,379,231 6,356,899 Expected amount available for the remainder of consolidated plan assumes a small decrease in funding for the remaining year.
 HOME public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA 1,938,350 168,413 0 2,106,763 1,938,350 Expected amount available for the remainder of consolidated plan assumes a small decrease in funding for the remaining year.

-Expe cted Amour nt Available Ye ar 1 Expected Program Source of Funds Uses of Funds Annual Allocation: (\$) Program Income: (\$) Prior Year Resources: (\$) Total: (\$) Amount Available Remainder of ConPlan (\$) Narrative Description ESG public - federal Conversion and rehab for transitional housing Financial Assistance Overnight shelter Rapid re- housing (rental assistance) Rental Assistance Services Transitional housing 566,521 0 0 566,521 566,521 Expected amount available for the remainder of consolidated plan assumes steady funding for the remaining year
+Expe cted Amour nt Available Ye ar 1 Expected Program Source of Funds Uses of Annual Allocation: (\$) Program Income: (\$) Prior Year Resources: (\$) Total: (\$) Amount Available Remainder of ConPlan (\$) Narrative Description ESG public - federal Conversion and rehab for transitional housing Financial Assistance Overnight shelter Rapid re- housing (rental assistance) Rental Assista e Service Transition housing 566,521 0 0 566,521 566,521 Expected amount available for the remainder of consolidated plan assumes steady funding for the remaining year

-Table 5 - Expected Resources - Priority Table
+Table 5 xp \ ted F sources - Priority Table

-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied
+Explain how federal funds will le erage thos additional resources (private, state and local funds), including a description of now matching requirements will be satisfied

-HUD requires that all participating jurisdictions match no less than 25 cents for each dollar of HOME funds spent on affordable housing.
-The City of Saint Paul has received a match reduction of 50% through 2017.
-If the City is not on the 2018 match reduction list, we will comply with the match requirements.
-In any case, the City will continue to leverage other private and public funds in the development of HOME funded affordable housing and accumulate additional match.
+HUD requires that all participating jurisdictions patch in less than 25 cents for each dollar of HOME funds spent on affordable housing.
+The City Saint and has acceived a match reduction of 50% through 2017.
+If the City is not on the 2018 match reduction lis we will comply with the match requirements.
+In any case, the City will continue to leverage of a participation of the development of HOME funded affordable housing and accural attentional match.